Dunsmuir Dance Academy 2022/23

 All bursary applications are handled through the Academies office.
 Please call 250-391-9006 ext.
 250 to begin the bursary application process.
-For more information, contact the Vice Principal of Academy Programs, Wayne Kelly: email@example.com
+For more information, contact the Principal of Academy Programs,

 How do I Apply for Dunsmuir’s Dance Academy?

 - All applicants will need to register online (even if your child is already registered in Dance Academy for the current school year).
-Registration starts ONLINE on Monday, March 2nd
+Registration starts ONLINE on March 1st at 6:00am

-- All students wishing to be considered for placement in our Dance Academy (including current Academy students) will also need to submit an application package to the DMS office, no later than FRIDAY, MARCH 13th.
-Application packages will be available to pick up starting on February 26th at: Dunsmuir School Main Office, the school website, the DMS Dance Academy website and the District Academies office.
-Application packages will also be available for pick up at the DMS Academies Information session on February 26th.
+- All students wishing to be considered for placement in our Dance Academy (including current gr.
+6/7 Academy students) will also need to submit an application package to the DMS office, no later than FRIDAY, MARCH 18th.
+Application packages will be available to pick up starting on March 1st at: the Dunsmuir office, the DMS website, the DMS Dance Academy website and the SD62 website.

 Please note: online registration and the submission of the required application does not guarantee placement in the Dance Academy.
 All applications will be reviewed/scored and then official confirmation letters will be emailed out after Spring Break.
 Placement into the Dance Academy program will be based on the strength of the application package and completion of the online registration.